Site icon DataFlair

 Java-Static-Method-Class-Variable-Block

-In Java using a static keyword, we can have a static method, static class, static block, static variable.
+In Java, using the static keyword, we can have a static method, a static class, a static block, and a static variable.
 This keyword is mainly used for the management of memory.
-We can use static keyword with methods, variables, class, and blocks.
-It belongs to a class rather than the instance of the class, It simply means that if you make any variable static to can access it without its object.
+We can use the static keyword with methods, variables, classes, and blocks.
+It belongs to a class rather than an instance of the class.
+It simply means that if you make any variable static to can access it without its object.

 Static can be: